 1. Pack Up Your Classroom In Zones

 To keep your classroom organization from going out the window while you’re packing, place large storage tubs in all 4 corners of your classroom.
-I use additional tubs for my reading table area and in front for my desk area.
+I use additional tubs for my reading table area and another in front for my desk area.
 Be sure to label the tubs so you know what’s inside.

 2. Clean As You Go